Taj Mahal, Agra

 Mysore Palace, Mysore

-The Mysore Palace, also known as the Amba Vilas Palace, is a historical palace and a royal residence at Mysore in the Indian State of Karnataka.
-It is the official residence of the Wadiyar dynasty and the seat of the Kingdom of Mysore.
-The palace is in the centre of Mysore, and faces the Chamundi Hills eastward.
-Mysore is commonly described as the 'City of Palaces', and there are seven palaces including this one; however, Mysore Palace refers specifically to this one within the Old Fort.
+Mysore Palace, also known as the Amba Vilas Palace, is a historical palace and the royal residence at Mysore in the Indian State of Karnataka.
+It is one of the most splendid royal buildings in India and the seat of the Kingdom of Mysore, which was ruled by the Wadiyar dynasty.
+The palace is the centerpiece of the annual Mysore Dasara festival and attracts millions of tourists from around the world.

 -